zvictor/PocketFlow/cookbook/python-communication/README.md

-# PocketFlow Communication Example
+# BrainyFlow Communication Example

-This example demonstrates the [Communication](https://the-pocket.github.io/PocketFlow/communication.html) concept in PocketFlow, specifically focusing on the Shared Store pattern.
+This example demonstrates the [Communication](https://brainy.gitbook.io/flow/communication) concept in BrainyFlow, specifically focusing on the Shared Store pattern.

 ## Overview